jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

 15. Enter a valid value in each field, click on the PayPal, Apple Pay/Google Pay or Pay button and complete the payment process.
-Verify that the form submits, the data inputted is updated in the booking database and the user is redirected to the checkout success page.
+Verify that the form submits, the data inputted is updated in the booking in the database and the user is redirected to the checkout success page.
 The user will also receive a confirmation email which includes a summary of their booking details.

     - Outcome: Pass